 Beverage | Beer | Wort Aeration: Monitoring Dissolved Oxygen

 Inline monitoring of dissolved gases with robust and diverse process sensors is mandatory for beer quality assessment.
 An outstanding example is the monitoring of dissolved oxygen (DO) which is unwanted in the final product.
 It reduces the quality and decreases the shelf life of beer in the final package.
 Nevertheless, oxygen plays a vital role during the early stage of fermentation where it is genuinely essential for the yeast growth.
-Anton Paar’s inline oxygen sensor Oxy 510 can be readily implemented directly into the production line.
+Anton Paar’s inline oxygen sensors, Oxy 4100 Transmitter and Oxy 5100, can be readily implemented directly into the production line.
 Fast-track your way to optimal aeration by accurate and drift-free measurement!

 Get the document